rabe42/spipes/Readme.md

 * Cryptography for the docker parts, based on `lets encrypt`.
 * Docker Images for the infrastructure parts.
 * Architecture Sketches for the different setup scenarios.
+* How to deal with the fact, that a sender is dying.
+Where to get a new sequence number root from ?